-The natural form of bird of paradise is as a 5- to 30-foot tall tree.
+The natural form of bird of paradise is as a 5 to 30 foot (1.5-9 m.) tall tree.
 There are several varieties but each one has huge paddle shaped leaves that start out as curled tubes from the main body.
 The leaves unfurl as they mature, but even older foliage will bear some curve at the edges.
-Bird of paradise is a tropical plant with 18-inch long leaves on average that grows out of a main crown in a clump.
-A little bit of leaf curl on bird of paradise is normal but occasionally there will be more pronounced curvature and possibly other damage signs.
+Bird of paradise is a tropical plant with 18-inch (46 cm.) long leaves on average, that grow out of a main crown in a clump.
+A little bit of leaf curl on bird of paradise is normal, but occasionally there will be more pronounced curvature and possibly other damage signs.

 Cultural Causes of Leaves Curling on Bird of Paradise Plant